 Musical instruments in Zambia: small bells

 Musical instruments in Zambia: small bells.
 The ndibu, also called lubendo, are small bells with clappers, mostly used in pairs.1Oldest mention for the Lala region in Madan (1913: 109).
-Dancers wear them hanging over and among the ropes with bamboo of their masamba.
+Dancers wear them hanging over and among the bamboo ropes of their masamba.
 They are not played separately.

 People say the bells are of Chikunda origin.
 The first trade between the Chikunda, working for the Portuguese, and chiefs of the Nyendwa clan, presumably in the first half of the 19th century, went as follows.